 David had always dreamed of continuing his education, but with four children and a full-time job, he didn’t think he would ever have a chance to do so.
-Then he found Coursera – and eventually built the skills and confidence he needed to apply to an international MBA program.
+Then he found Coursera – and eventually built the skills and confidence he needed to apply to the online MBA.
 Here’s his story:

 I’m a father of four, and employed full-time in finance.
 Although I had always hoped to pursue a graduate degree from an international university, continuing my studies seemed like an impossibility given my work and family commitments.
 However, I kept looking for opportunities to develop my skills, if only to keep up with changes in my work environment and in the global economy.

 In my situation, the only suitable learning programs were online – and my search for options quickly led me to Coursera.
 I enrolled in several courses, focusing on those that would sharpen my finance, leadership, business management, and entrepreneurial skills.

 Taking those courses gave me a feeling unlike any I’d obtained from other distance programs.
 Coursera gave me the feeling of studying abroad, of learning from top global universities.
 And my performance, which in most cases was very good, boosted my confidence so much that I began thinking I could compete in an international university program.
 I began researching ways that I could earn an MBA.
 Eventually, I was accepted into Business School Netherlands (BSN) for a two year International Action Learning MBA program (IALMBA).
 I was even awarded an NFP fellowship.